snrnats/doc-centre/docfx_project/pro/api/includes/_get_labels_in_format.md

 When a consignment is allocated, SortedPRO generates labels for each package in that consignment.
 You can retrieve these delivery labels via the **[Get Label in Format](https://docs.electioapp.com/#/api/GetLabelsinFormat)** endpoint.

 The **Get Labels in Format** endpoint takes a `{consignmentReference}` and `{labelFormat}` as path parameters.
-PRO returns all package labels associated with that consignment as a base64-encoded byte array that will decode to the format requested.
+PRO returns all package labels associated with that consignment as a base64-encoded byte array that decodes to the format requested.

 > <span class="note-header">Note:</span>
 > * For full reference information on the <strong>Get Labels in Format</strong> endpoint, see the <strong><a href="https://docs.electioapp.com/#/api/GetLabelsinFormat">Get Labels in Format</a></strong> page of the API reference.